SettleMint

 GlobalPlatform-wide infrastructure shared across all system instances on a given chainCentral directory, identity factory, identity implementations

-SystemPer-system infrastructure managing identity registration, compliance, and access controlIdentity registry, compliance orchestration, access manager, factory registries
+SystemPer-system infrastructure managing identity registration, compliance, access control, and token factory scopeIdentity registry, compliance orchestration, access manager, factory registries

 AddonsOperational tools that extend assets with distribution, settlement, and treasury capabilitiesAirdrop, Vault, XvP Settlement, Token Sale (DAIO), Yield